parsahosseini/contrast/README.md

 frame = load_dataset('diamonds')
 ```

-To execute STUCCO contrast-set learning, we can leverage
-the `ContrastSetLearner` class.
-Each such object requires a pandas `DataFrame`
+To execute the algorithm, we leverage the `ContrastSetLearner` class.
+A
-and a column name or feature, `group_feature`, where rules will be contrasted against.
+minimally working instance needs two arguments:

+* A pandas `DataFrame`
+* A feature name, `group_feature`

 ```python
 # a skeleton object; no contrast-set analysis has taken place.